University of Military Security and Defense of Uzbekistan

-The Academy of the Armed Forces of Uzbekistan (Oʻzbekiston respublikasi qurolli kuchlari akademiyasi) is a body for the training of highly qualified military personnel for the Armed Forces of the Republic of Uzbekistan.
+The University of Military Security and Defense of Uzbekistan (Harbiy xavfsizlik va mudofaa universiteti) s the premier higher military educational institution and a body for the training of highly qualified military personnel for the Armed Forces of Uzbekistan.
 It was originally established as an inter-service educational institution that serves the purpose of training officers for higher level leadership positions.
-Cadets who study at the academy are enrolled for at least 2 years.
-It was the first institution of its kind to be established on the militaries of Central Asia.
-The school requires all cadets to be fluent in the Uzbek language as well as have a basic knowledge of Russian.